identity2/Hugo-Blog/content/knights-rubbish-heroes/wendy-floopy.md

 <br />

 One day, [Keshia Erasia](/knights-rubbish-heroes/keshia-erasia), the founder of Knights Rubbish happened to pass by and fall in love with Wendy, but Wendy refused Keshia because he is ugly.
-Nonetheless, Wendy and Keshia were still good friends, and Wendy became a crucial member in Knights Rubbish.
+Nonetheless, Wendy and Keshia still remained good friends, and Wendy became a crucial member in Knights Rubbish.

 # Combos